gdmarmerola/gdmarmerola.github.io/_posts/2018-11-19-treatment-effects.md

 3. Determine the 100 nearest neighbors for each sample (we use NN-Descent for efficiency)
 4. In each 100-nearest neighbor group, calculate y(1) - y(0), weighted by the similarities

-First, we validate our model, to check if the chosen hyperaparameters are OK:
+First, we validate our model, to check if the chosen hyperparameters are OK:

 ```python
 # CV method